dapr/proposals/0006-B-external-service-invocation.md

 * Compabitility requirements
 This feature will need to be fully compatible with existing service invocation API.
+In the case that a user adds an `HTTPEndpoint` with the same name as an AppId in the same namespace and performs service invocation, then the `HTTPEndpoint` will be invoked.
+Calls for service invocation will first check if the AppId matches an `HTTPEndpoint` CRD, and in the case that it does, then external service invocation will occur.

 * Metrics
 Existing service invocation tracing and metrics capabilities when calling external enpoints will be fully functional.